Rassvet (ISS module): Purpose

 Rassvet solved both of these issues.
-NASA did not need to add another payload flight to accommodate the MLM outfitting equipment, as it could attach the hardware to the exterior of MRM-1.
-The ISS now had four docking ports available on the Russian segment: the aft port of Zvezda, the port of Pirs, later MLM (on the nadir port of Zvezda), the port of MRM-2 (on the zenith port of Zvezda), and the port on MRM-1 (on the nadir port of Zarya).
-Russia's cancellation of the Research Module thus came to be of less consequence for the ISS program as a whole.
+NASA did not need to add another payload flight to accommodate the Nauka outfitting equipment, as it could attach the hardware to the exterior of Rassvet.

+The ISS now had four docking ports available on the Russian segment: the aft port of Zvezda, the port of Pirs, later Nauka (on the nadir port of Zvezda), the port of Poisk (on the zenith port of Zvezda), and the port on Rassvet (on the nadir port of Zarya).
+Russia's cancellation of the Research Module thus became less consequential for the ISS program as a whole.

 Design and construction

-The module was designed and built by S.P.
-Korolev Rocket and Space Corporation Energia, from the already-made pressurized hull of the mock-up for dynamic tests of the cancelled Science Power Platform.
+The module was designed and built by Energia, from the already-made pressurized hull of the mock-up for dynamic tests of the cancelled Science Power Platform.

 On 17 December 2009, an Antonov An-124 carrying the Rassvet Module and ground process equipment arrived at the Kennedy Space Center in Florida.
 Upon unloading, the equipment was delivered to a prelaunch processing facility run by the Astrotech.
 Energia specialists and technicians continued their work on the processing of the Rassvet module at the facility, completing stand-alone electrical tests and leak tests of the module and the airlock.
 They also prepared the airlock and the radiative heat exchanger for installation onto Rassvet.
 The module was moved to NASA's Space Station Processing Facility on 2 April 2010.
 After completing the final touches, it was placed into the shuttle payload transporter on 5 April 2010.
 The payload canister containing the Rassvet Module arrived at LC-39A on 15 April 2010.

-Engineers at Launch Pad 39A preparing Space Shuttle Atlantis had noticed paint peeling from the MRM-1 module.
+Engineers at Launch Pad 39A preparing Space Shuttle Atlantis had noticed paint peeling from the Rassvet module.
 Although the problem was declared to have no impact on the operation of Rassvet, it posed a potential threat of releasing debris on orbit.